Hierarchic Kernel Recursive Least-Squares: Introduction

 \section{Introduction}

 Many natural and man-made phenomena are distributed over large spatial and temporal scales.
 Some examples include weather patterns, agro-ecological evolution, and social-network connectivity patterns.
-Modeling such phenomena has been the focus of much attention during the past decades \cite{Tryfona,Vedula}.
+Modeling such phenomena has been the focus of research during the past decades \cite{Tryfona,Vedula}.
 Of the many techniques studied, Kernel methods \cite{Bishop}, have emerged as a leading tool for data-driven modeling of nonlinear spatiotemporally varying phenomena.
-Kernel based estimators with recursive least squares (RLS) (or its sparsified version) learning algorithms represent the state-of-the-art in data-driven spatiotemporal modeling \cite{Sliding,NORMA,Hoagg,SWW,Fixed,KRLST,QKLMS}.
+Kernel-based estimators with recur.sive least squares (RLS) (or its sparsified version) learning algorithms represent the state-of-the-art in data-driven spatiotemporal modeling \cite{Sliding,NORMA,Fixed,KRLST,QKLMS,TLAF,GARCIAVEGA2019}.
 However, even with the successes of these algorithms, modeling of large datasets with significant spatial and temporal evolution remains an active challenge.
-The primary reason for this is that as the size of the dataset increases, the number of kernels that need to be utilized begins to increase, which consequently leads to large kernel matrix size and computational inefficiency of the algorithm \cite{Engel}.
-The major stream of thought in addressing this problem has relied on sparsification of the kernel dictionary in some fashion.
-In the non-time varying case, the Kernel Recursive Least-Squares method (KRLS) scales as $\mathcal{O}(m^2)$, where $m$ is the size of the kernel dictionary.
+As the size of the dataset increases, the number of kernels that needs to be utilized begins to increase.
+This consequently leads to a large kernel matrix size and computational inefficiency of the algorithm \cite{Engel}.
+The major stream of thought in addressing this problem has relied on the sparsification of the kernel dictionary in some fashion.
+In the time-invariant case, the Kernel Recursive Least-Squares method (KRLS) scales as $\mathcal{O}(m^2)$, where $m$ is the size of the kernel dictionary.
 Now suppose our dataset is varying with time, and we add time as the second dimension.
 Then KRLS cost scales as $\mathcal{O}((mm_1)^2)$, where $m_1$ is the number of time-steps.
-While sparsification can reduce size of $m$ and $m_1$ to some extent, it is easy to see that as the dimension of the input space increases, the computational cost worsens.
+While sparsification can reduce the size of $m$ and $m_1$ to some extent, it is easy to see that as the dimension of the input space increases, the computational cost worsens.